 24-March: It doesn’t matter how much you plan and give your birds

-a nice home to live in, they always find somewhere odd to nest.
+home to live in, they always find somewhere odd to nest.
 Can you spot a festive favourite in here?
 We only spotted her today, but will be putting a cordon around her so that she can sit on her eggs in peace.

 22-March: Nest building is well underway.
 Today we have spotted quite a bit of soft material being being brought into the box including pale hair.

 20-March: Wow someone has been busy over the weekend with a huge amount of moss and leaves in place ready for nesting.

 16-March: After much tapping on the outside of the box a Blue Tit popped its’ head inside looking for a nesting site earlier today.
 Thankfully the Great Tits were not at home.

 15-March: This morning we have seen a big cleanup in the box of bugs and spiders.

 14-March: The Great Tit has started to bring in some moss for nest building.

 13-March: We have had a Great Tit roosting overnight in the box, a good sign.